vercel/swr-site/pages/docs/mutation.ko.md

 feel faster — no need to wait for the remote source of data.

 With the `optimisticData` option, you can update your local data manually, while waiting for the remote mutation to finish.
+Composing `rollbackOnError` you can also control when to rollback the data.

 ```jsx
 import useSWR, { useSWRConfig } from 'swr'